corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-serialisation.md

-* If you wish for your exception to be serializable and transported type safely it should inherit from either `CordaException` or `CordaRuntimeException`
+* If you wish for your exception to be serializable and transported type safely it should inherit from `CordaRuntimeException`
 * If not, the `Throwable` will deserialize to a `CordaRuntimeException` with the details of the original `Throwable` contained within it, including the class name of the original `Throwable`